 To approach this step, ELLs or any language learners must understand (at an early stage of language learning) how to look up vocabulary in the dictionary and practice that by themselves and with the help of their teachers.
 More importantly than knowing how to look up words, though, is knowing what aspects of vocabulary information or knowledge the target language has.
-From the perspective of second language learning, ELLs might not get to know all of the contexts of every new word they search or read, because it is hard to teach several contexts of every single word in a classroom setting.

 - Apply different contexts of a word.

 The search for a particular word should not be stopped at knowing its meaning or definition.
 Rather, go further to understand the cultural aspects of where it could be applied and how people use it in their writing or speaking.
 More importantly, ELLs or language learners should repeatedly encounter new vocabulary several times to best recognize its usage in different contexts in order to master it and produce it in their own speech and writing.
-There are several ways to do that, among which may be listening to radio programs, watching lectures and conferences, listening to special interviews.

 Strategy #3: Pronunciation Practice Process